PsyTeachR/reprores-v2/docs/02-repro.md

 In this lesson, we will learn to make an R Markdown document with a table of contents, appropriate headers, code chunks, tables, images, inline R, and a bibliography.

 We will use <a class='glossary' target='_blank' title='The R-specific version of markdown: a way to specify formatting, such as headers, paragraphs, lists, bolding, and links, as well as code blocks and inline code.' href='https://psyteachr.github.io/glossary/r#r-markdown'>R Markdown</a> to create reproducible reports, which enables mixing of text and code.
 A reproducible script will contain sections of code in code blocks.
-A code block starts and ends with backtick symbols in a row, with some information about the code between curly brackets, such as `{r chunk-name, echo=FALSE}` (this runs the code, but does not show the text of the code block in the compiled document).
+A code block starts and ends with three backtick symbols in a row, with some information about the code between curly brackets, such as `{r chunk-name, echo=FALSE}` (this runs the code, but does not show the text of the code block in the compiled document).
 The text outside of code blocks is written in <a class='glossary' target='_blank' title='A way to specify formatting, such as headers, paragraphs, lists, bolding, and links.' href='https://psyteachr.github.io/glossary/m#markdown'>markdown</a>, which is a way to specify formatting, such as headers, paragraphs, lists, bolding, and links.

 <div class="figure" style="text-align: center">
 <img src="images/repro/reproducible_script.png" alt="A reproducible script." width="100%" />